neilmillingtonmicrosoft/COVID-19.Analytics.with.ADX/README.md

 ====================
 Welcome to this Azure cloud-scale Analytics workshop(s)!
 The workshop is entitled "COVID-19 - Analytics in Minutes" and, in it, you will build a working architecture solution to perform the following:

-  - connect to a publically hosted COVID-19 datasource
+  - connect to a publicly hosted COVID-19 datasource
   - ingest a dataset to a [date parameterised] staging area on Azure Data Lake (ADLS)
   - ingest this ADLS dataset to ADX
   - write KQL queries to query the data residing in the ADX datastore